grafana/grafana/docs/sources/datasources/tempo/service-graph.md

 Service graph view displays a table of request rate, error rate, and duration metrics (RED) calculated from your incoming spans.
 It also includes a node graph view built from your spans.

-{{< figure src="/media/docs/grafana/data-sources/tempo/query-editor/tempo-ds-query-service-graph.png" class="docs-image--no-shadow" max-width="500px" caption="Screenshot of the Service Graph view" >}}
+{{< figure src="/media/docs/grafana/data-sources/tempo/query-editor/tempo-ds-query-service-graph.png" class="docs-image--no-shadow" max-width="500px" alt="Screenshot of the Service Graph view" >}}

 For details, refer to the [Service Graph view documentation](/docs/tempo/<TEMPO_VERSION>/metrics-generator/service-graph-view/).